se-panfilov/anarchy-engine/packages/showcases-shared/SECURITY.md

 ## Advisories

-If warranted, we will publish a security note or advisory in the repository (e.g., \***\*, release notes, or the advisories section).
-There is **no SLA\*\*.
+If warranted, we will publish a security note or advisory in the repository or adjacent project materials (e.g., `SECURITY` or `CHANGELOG`, release notes, or the advisories section).
+There is **no SLA**.
+Copies of public content may also appear in mirrors, forks, caches, or package registries controlled by others; **we do not control those third-party copies**.

 ## In / Out of Scope

-- **In scope:** issues that materially impact the confidentiality, integrity, or availability of the code in this repository or its documented update/build mechanisms.
+- **In scope:** issues that materially impact the confidentiality, integrity, or availability of the Project’s code or its documented build/update mechanisms, as **we** publish them.
-- **Out of scope:** social engineering, physical attacks, denial-of-service on third-party platforms, vulnerabilities in third-party stores or OS kernels not packaged with this project, issues in unofficial forks or repackaged distributions.
+- **Out of scope:** social engineering, physical attacks, denial-of-service on third-party platforms, vulnerabilities in hosting/store/kernel infrastructure not packaged with the Project, issues in **unofficial forks**, repackaged distributions, or downstream products.

 ## Safe Harbor

 We welcome good-faith research that avoids privacy violations and service disruption.
-If you comply with this policy and act in good faith, we **do not intend** to pursue legal action **solely** for your security research on this project.
+If you comply with this policy and act in good faith, we **do not intend** to pursue legal action **solely** for your security research on this Project.
 This policy does not authorize unlawful activity or override third-party terms, and it does not protect actions that cause harm or data loss.

 **Governing Law:** subject to mandatory law, matters under this policy are handled under **The Netherlands/Amsterdam**.